2020 presidential primary and special municipal election INFORMATION

-A Preliminary Election is scheduled for WARD 7 only.
-Below is the specimen ballot for that election.
+The Biennial Municipal Election is scheduled for Tuesday, November 5, 2019.
 Polls will be open from 7 am to 8 pm.

 Absentee ballots will be available beginning October 15, 2019.
 Eligibility for absentee voting as follows:

 - A Northampton registered voter who will be absent from the city;

 - A disability that prevents the voter from going to the polls;

 - A religious belief preventing the voter from going to the polls on election day.

 The last day to register to vote prior to this election is Wednesday, February 12, 2020 @ 8pm .
 The City Clerk’s Office will be open until 8pm.
 You can register to vote on line at the Sec. of the Commonwealth’s website up until 12 midnight on 2/12.
 For more information, CLICK HERE.